bteze001/Amazon_sales_analytics/project3/README.md

 ## Overview

-This project performs multi-dimensional analysis of amazonn product reviews to extract actionalable insights about customer sentiment, product aspects, and emerging topics.
-The analysis combines traditional NLP techniques with sentiment analysis to provide a comprehensive understanding of customer feedback
+This project applies **Natural Language Processing (NLP)** techniques to analyze customer sentiment from Amazon product reviews.
+By combining sentiment analysis, topic modeling, and aspect-based extraction, we uncover the drivers of customer satisfaction and identify actionable improvement opportunities.

 ## Features